-We’ve put together a list of the best SIP trunk providers in 2020 to help your business grow and provide great customer service.
+We’ve put together a list of the best SIP trunk providers to help your business grow and provide great customer service.

 With companies turning to VoIP service over traditional telephone service, SIP trunking is becoming more and more important.
 If you have no idea what it is or why you should worry about it, find out below.